 - The Curriculum Committee includes at-large faculty selected after a general call for applications.

 - The selected faculty members serve a 3-year term, which will expire at the end of 2024.

 - Please contact any of the Curriculum Committee members with any questions or concerns.

 - The Curriculum Committee also has extended faculty representation on the following subcommittees.
 Please contact any of these members with questions or concerns

 - Annual MD Curriculum and Learning Environment Updates are offered to SOM Departments.
-Please contact Dr. Nancy Knudsen or Dr. Aditee Narayan if you would like to schedule for your group.
+Please contact Dr. Jane Gagliardi or Dr. Aditee Narayan if you would like to schedule for your group.

 - Any faculty member may provide feedback on aspects of our program through this open survey

 With few exceptions, all open positions in the medical education program are distributed to the general SOM faculty listserv and included here for an inclusive approach at recruitment.
 Small Group Leader positions are recruited for annually.
 All SOM faculty, including DPC faculty, are eligible to apply, as per your chair.
 All applications are reviewed by a search committee, which uses consistent guidelines based on the needs of the role to assess each candidate.
 Final candidates are selected based on their skillset, experience, diversity in background (including professional and personal characteristics) and needs of the team.
 Applicants for Small Group Leader roles are placed on a waitlist, and if positions become available prior to the next annual recruitment, waitlisted faculty will be offered the open spots.

 Please Watch This Space for Future Medical Student Teaching Opportunities